 Why might you want to relactate or induce lactation?
 Some common reasons include:

-- Choosing adoptive breastfeeding (or wanting to breastfeed a baby born via surrogate) – Many adoptive moms choose to induce lactation in order to have the experience of nursing or to provide their babies with their breast milk.
+- Choosing adoptive breastfeeding (or wanting to breastfeed a baby born via surrogate) – Many parents choose to induce lactation in order to have the experience of nursing or to provide their babies with their breast milk even when they did not give birth.

-- Wanting to provide breast milk despite a baby who didn’t or doesn’t want to nurse – Sometimes a baby self-weans, but mom still wants to provide breast milk.
+- Wanting to provide breast milk despite a baby who didn’t or doesn’t want to nurse – Sometimes a baby self-weans, but the parent still wants to provide breast milk.

 How to Relactate or Induce Lactation with a Breast Pump